cosmopirate/Fingers/README.md

 # Fingers
-link of the finger that can do everything!
+Link of the finger that perform everything!